Speak Up! 18 All-Purpose Assertive Phrases

 Posted Oct 01, 2012

-When you sense that someone is about to be imposing, and you have that “deer-in-headlights” feeling, there’s nothing like having a mental collection of all-purpose assertive phrases from which to pick and choose.
+When you sense that someone is about to manipulate you, violate your boundaries, or confront you with a "Big Ask," there’s nothing like having a mental collection of all-purpose assertive phrases from which to pick and choose.

 In my last blog post, I offered a few, including my personal favorite, “No, I’m just not comfortable with that.”
 I’ve relied on that helpful sentence so much that I just might carve it onto my tombstone.